LSDOlab/lsdo_project_template/docs/README.md

 # Documentation

-If you are not interested in using this repository as a template but only want to use the documentation template, you can just copy the `/docs` directory into your package.
+If you are not interested in using this repository as a template but only want to use the documentation template, you can just copy the `/docs` directory and the `.readthedocs.yaml` file into your package root.
 However, make sure you have all the dependencies mentioned in the `setup.py` file installed before you build your documentation.